AtulSharmaGeit/AWS-X-Networking/README.md

-# AWS Networks: Building a Virtual Private Cloud (VPC)
+# AWSXNetworking: Build a Virtual Private Cloud (VPC)

 Welcome to the **AWS Networks VPC Project**!
-This hands-on project is part of the [NextWork AWS Course](https://learn.nextwork.org/projects/aws-networks-vpc?track=high).
-You'll create a fully functional Amazon Virtual Private Cloud (VPC) with public and private subnets, routing, and internet connectivity.
+In  You'll create a fully functional Amazon Virtual Private Cloud (VPC) with public and private subnets, routing, and internet connectivity.

 ---